JJongyn/Easy_SoftPrompt/README.md

 # Easy Soft Prompt
-This repository contains an implementation ofSoft Prompt tuning, a parameter-efficient fine-tuning method for LLM.
+This repository contains an implementation of Soft Prompt tuning, a parameter-efficient fine-tuning method for LLM.
 The methods included are listed below.

 - Prefix-Tuning: Optimizing Continuous Prompts for Generation (ACL 2021)
 - Residual Prompt Tuning: Improving Prompt Tuning with Residual Reparameterization (ACL Findings 2023)